spdx/license-list-XML/DOCS/xml-fields.md

 * **`<titleText>`**: indicates the title of the license, if specified in the license text itself
 * **`<copyrightText>`**: indicates where a copyright notice would be placed for the licensed code.
 Because the copyright notice is not part of the license and thus ignored as related to matching a license, it does not matter if the the copyright notice includes a specific name or is generic.
   * Note that `<copyrightText>` should _not_ be used for copyright notices that apply to the copyright in the license text itself!
-* **`<standardLicenseHeader>`**: indicates a standard way that the license recommends specifying the license, e.g. in code comments
+* **`<standardLicenseHeader>`**: indicates a standard way that the license recommends specifying the license, see license-fields:standard-license-header](license-fields.md#h-standard-license-header) for a full descriptioin of this field.
-  * Note that `<standardLicenseHeader>` should _only_ be used if it is defined by the license text itself!
-Remove this tag if there is no `<standardLicenseHeader>`
-  * Typically, this would be located in an appendix titled something like "How to apply the license to your work"
+  * If there is no `<standardLicenseHeader>`, remove this tag (the online submission tool may add it automatically)

 ### Paragraphs and newlines